Ricket/bedtimeban/README.md

 - This mod is intended to be server-side only.
 - The current implementation follows the behavior described in [`PRODUCT_SPEC.md`](./PRODUCT_SPEC.md).
-- The `1.20.1` Forge target uses the same JSON persistence model and product behavior as the new workspace, not the old config-list persistence from the legacy `mc1.20` branch.
-- The scheduling quirk from the older versions is intentionally preserved: a bedtime earlier than the current minute but within the same local hour can resolve into the immediate past and trigger on the next enforcement pass.

 # Localization

 Server-side localization files live in `common/src/main/resources/assets/bedtimeban/lang/`.